srobo/team-emails/SR2022/2022-04-02-competition-details-reminder.md

 ## Southampton Marathon

-On Sunday 24th April, Southampton is holding a marathon event, the route of which goes right through the university.

-When arriving on Sunday morning, please be prompt and arrive as close as possible to the doors opening.
-This not only ensures there will be parking, but that the campus won't be crowded with the general public.
-Additionally, it's possible you will only be able to approach the university from the west, due to the route closing part of University.
-The schedule is available on [our website](https://studentrobotics.org/events/sr2022/competition/).

-Due to this road closure, it will be difficult to get to the food venues.
-We strongly recommend bringing a packed lunch with you on Sunday.
+On Sunday 24th April, a marathon event is being held in Southampton.
+As a result there will be a number of road closures in the area, including on the university campus.
+Parking will also be limited.
+Keep an eye on the [competition page](https://studentrobotics.org/events/sr2022/competition/) on our website to see up-to-date information on how to reach the competition.

+Access to food sellers may also be restricted, so please plan accordingly.

 ## Robot design considerations